srager13/ipfs_efficiency_test_project/README.md

 ## Running experiments

-Execute the run_experiments.sh script to run the experiments of transferring files using IPFS and bitswap.
+Execute the run_experiments.sh script to run the experiments of transferring files using IPFS.
 By default, the experiments run are:
   - 1 provider, 1 fetcher
   - 1 provider, 9 fetchers
   - 5 provider, 5 fetchers